Wednesday 11th Sep 2019

 Now, here is their fatal mistake.

-By the time they come to communicate ‘the change programme’ with their people the Senior Leaders have shifted, they’re moving forward now in execution mode focused on the WHAT and the HOW, and this is happening at the precise point when they start engaging with their people who are hearing this for the first time and are right at the beginning of the change curve.
+By the time they come to communicate ‘the change programme’ with their people, the senior leadership team have shifted their mindset.
+They’re now moving forward into execution mode focused on the WHAT and the HOW, and this is happening at the precise point when they start engaging with their people who are hearing all this for the first time and are right at the beginning of their change curve.
+‘This is what we’re doing guys, and this is how we’re doing it’ is the message that is relayed.

-You can see how this could play out…
+So, you can see how this could play out.

 They do a relatively poor job of mobilising commitment because they haven’t afforded the same discussions or buy-in time that their people need.
 They’re starting to feel resistance, but they’re not sure why because in their mind it’s now a done deal.
-The decisions have been made, we are set to go…execution mode again!
+The options have been wayed up; critical decisions have been made, and we are set to go…execution mode again!

-They don’t pay enough attention to mapping the transition with their people, from the current state reality to the desired end state, which effectively brings their people with them on the journey.
+Little attention is paid to mapping the transition with their people, from the current state reality to the desired end state, which effectively brings their people with them on the journey.
 They instead jump straight into implementation and wanting to realise the benefits.
-The resistance levels have gone up another notch.
+The resistance levels from their people have gone up another notch.

 And you know what, it doesn’t have to be this way.